SkanUJkod/SkanUJkod/resources/tool-reports/checkstyle/main.md

 ```

 Cyclomatic complexity code analysis involves reviewing your program’s source code to understand its structure and identify areas where the complexity can be reduced.

-calculating cyclomatic complexity for each function or module.
+Calculating cyclomatic complexity for each function or module.

 https://github.com/mauricioaniche/ck

 LOC (Lines of code): It counts the lines of count, ignoring empty lines and comments (i.e., it's Source Lines of Code, or SLOC).
 The number of lines here might be a bit different from the original file, as we use JDT's internal representation of the source code to calculate it

 CBO (Coupling between objects): Counts the number of dependencies a class has.
 The tools checks for any type used in the entire class (field declaration, method return types, variable declarations, etc).